maks-ushakov/maks-ushakov/README.md

 - 👋 Hi, I’m @maks-ushakov.
 The Fullstack developer, now i am previously Back-End developer
-- 👀 I’m interested in coding for Web with PHP and Node.js and some Arduino activity
+- 👀 I’m interested in coding for Web with PHP and Node.js
-- 🌱 I’m currently learning Symfony and Arduino
+- 🌱 I’m currently learning Symfony and microprocessors (Arduino, Raspberry Pi Pico, STM32)

 - 📫 mail or PM me on Facebook